Summit Elevation (m): 3080

 Difficulty Notes: One of the most dangerous mountains I’ve ever climbed but a gorgeous approach.
 Loose, unprotectable and confusing upper mountain with natural terrain traps and gullies.

-On Saturday, September 02, 2017 I completed one of the most dangerous mountain ascents of my life and was only the 8th recorded ascent of a peak that is very distinct and recognizable and highly visible from a major highway corridor (#93) and yet not very well known in the climbing or scrambling community.
-I was joined on this dubious adventure by Wietse and Phil.
+On Saturday, September 02, 2017 I was joined on another dubious adventure by Wietse and Phil.
 OXO peak has been on Wietse’s radar for several years.
 I remember discussing it with him for at least 3 or 4 years, since he first saw a Rocky Mountain Rambler’s trip report on it in 2013.
 As the Labor Day long weekend approached in 2017, the emails started circulating on possible objectives.
 Since I was still recovering from a lengthy trip up Mount King Edward less than a week previous, I was in favor of something a bit more laid back than what we might usually plan.
 When Wietse suggested OXO Peak, I was all in and excited to finally go for this relatively obscure peak.
 For some reason, both Phil and I were under the impression that OXO was no more than a moderately rated scramble, so when Wietse indicated an “SC7” rating (difficult) on the RMRA’s trip report, we were surprised.
 No matter, we were committed to it at this point.
-Nugara doesn’t give a rating in his rather terse description of the peakeither, other than strongly suggesting that it’s extremely loose and a bit of a maze.
+Nugara doesn’t give a rating in his rather terse description of the peak either, other than strongly suggesting that it’s extremely loose and a bit of a maze.

 Interesting Facts on OXO Peak